 When it comes to saving money on your energy bills, the best way to identify and resolve problem areas before they begin is through a professional home energy audit.
 However, they can sometimes be more than one can afford at the time in terms of both time and money.

-Although no substitute for a professional energy assessment, one can do their own inspection to identify and resolve problem areas before they begin.
+Although no substitute for a professional energy assessment, one can do an inspection to identify and resolve problem areas before they begin.
 Below are some things you can do yourself to help reduce the costs of your energy bills:

 Check for Air Leaks